 So, here’s what we recommend:

 Embrace the culture – Oktoberfest is all about embracing the German Bavarian culture so enjoy it and get involved.
 The traditional clothing for Oktoberfest for men is the famous Lederhosen and for women the Drindl.
-Wearing traditional dress is encouraged, so if you really want to embrace the festival you should get stuck in!
+Wearing traditional dress is encouraged, so if you really want to feel like one of the locals then get stuck in!

 See the opening of the first barrel – If you are in Munich right at the start of the festival, then watching the opening of the barrel is the perfect way to kick things off.
-The town mayor opens the barrel in the Schottenhammel stand at 12 noon on 20th September.
+The town mayor opens the barrel in the Schottenhammel tent at 12 noon.
 Once the barrel has been opened, 12 cannon shots are fired from the steps of the Bavaria statue.

-See the parade – This year the parade starts at 10am on 21st September.
-The parade is a tradition of the festival, in which the breweries and landlords travel through the town on various floats and horse drawn carts in traditional clothing.
-It’s a great way to start off the day and it’s a tradition that everyone can enjoy.
+See the parade – The traditional costumes parade takes place Every first Oktoberfest Sunday.
+Breweries and landlords travel through the town on various floats and horse drawn carts in traditional clothing.
+It’s a great way to start off the day and is a great photo opportunity.

-Pace yourself– Drinking starts from 9am and if you want to get a seat in a beer tent then you should get there early.
-The beer comes in large 1 litre stein glasses, so there’s a lot of it.
-If you want to really enjoy the full experience don’t have too much, too soon.
-Also make sure you try the delicious traditional food, a bratwurst is a tasty way to line your stomach.
+Pace yourself– Drinking starts from 9am and if you want to get a seat in a beer tent then you should get there early or pre book.
+Also make sure you try the delicious food on offer throughout the festival, a bratwurst is a tasty way to line your stomach.

-It’s also worth noting that despite the beer-heavy theme, Oktoberfest is not just for adults, there’s plenty to do for families, with designated family days on Tuesday where the rides and entertainment are cheaper.
+Family affair – It’s also worth noting that despite the beer heavy theme, Oktoberfest is not just for adults.
+There’s plenty for families to enjoy with designated family days on Tuesdays where the fairground rides and entertainment cost less.